 Sometimes people think they need to start managing their health with complex supplements, drugs, and diets, when simple breathing exercises will lay the foundation for health to thrive.
-And when I say “simple”, abdominal breathing exercises may be easy to learn, but there is always another level to get to.
+And when we say “simple”, abdominal breathing exercises may be easy to learn, but there is always another level to get to.
 You will start getting benefits right away, you won’t have to buy any fancy equipment, and you can practice anywhere.

 3 Advantages of Abdominal Breathing